 Using the same ethos, for the bedrooms we’ve created high-quality shampoo and conditioner bars (thus cutting out plastic bottles).
 These you can definitely take with you when you leave!
 The shampoo is good for 30 washes, the conditioner for an amazing 80.
 Scroll down to find out more about how to use them.

-So, who are the creators of our Louma products?
+So, who are the creators of our Louma wellness products?
 Perhaps it’s time to briefly introduce you to Paula, Sandy, and Alison.
 Three phenomenal women, all in second careers and determined to make a difference to the world.
 (And all of whom, we must say, have the most amazing skin!)

-Paula Carnell is the maker of our lip and body balms, and a world expert on bees.
-Originally a successful botanical artist, in her forties she developed Ehlers-Danlos Syndrome, a connective tissue disorder that left her bed and wheelchair bound for seven years.
+Paula Carnell is the maker of our lip and body balms and a world expert on bees.
+Originally a successful botanical artist, in her forties she developed Ehlers-Danlos Syndrome, a connective tissue disorder that left her bed and wheelchair-bound for seven years.
 ‘I was told I’d never walk again and be dead by fifty,’ she says on the phone from the Cocos Keeling Islands (more of which below).

 Her husband built her a beehive so she could lie in bed and watch them, and when a local beekeeper began working with her she realised that a lot of the things that were making bees sick were also affecting humans.
 ‘We share the same environment.
 The way we spray our crops is killing the bees, but also ruining our gut bacteria.’
-After a recovery process that included bees, herbal medicine and plant-based minerals, she started to challenge the conventional methods of bee keeping – which uses smoke and feeds them sugar.
-‘Initially, everyone thought I was a crazy woman, but then I found that science backed me up.
-I began speaking at bee conferences around the world, relating the science of bee keeping to human health and interaction.’
+After a recovery process that included bees, herbal medicine and plant-based minerals, she started to challenge the conventional methods of beekeeping – which uses smoke and feeds them sugar.
+‘Initially, everyone thought I was a crazy woman, but then I found that science-backed me up.
+I began speaking at bee conferences around the world, relating the science of beekeeping to human health and interaction.’

 It was Paula who established the Beezantium at The Newt in Somerset.
 ‘They found me, when I was doing a pop-up market in Castle Cary, and asked if I had any ideas for them.
 I quickly produced a 26-page proposal.
 You see, when you recover from being really ill, the sky’s the limit and every day’s a bonus.’

-Which is why it’s no surprise that currently Paula can be found working on a project to bring bees back to a remote (once completely closed-off) Indian ocean island.
-‘It’s one of 27 that form a coral atoll situated between Perth and Sri Lanka, inhabited by 500 Cocos Malay – Muslim descendants of enslaved people brought here in the 1826.
+This is why it’s no surprise that currently Paula can be found working on a project to bring bees back to a remote (once completely closed-off) Indian ocean island.
+‘It’s one of 27 that form a coral atoll situated between Perth and Sri Lanka, inhabited by 500 Cocos Malay – Muslim descendants of enslaved people brought here in 1826.
 Bees were introduced in the 1940s, but recently they disappeared from this particular island, so my husband and I are working to re-establish 10 hives, running it as a community interest project with some of the local women.’

 When Louma first arrived at Spence Farm (as it was then) there were lots of visiting bees but no colonies.
 So before she left, Paula helped us bait hollowed-out logs and hang them in trees on energy lines, along with bringing in plants on which they thrive.
 ‘Bees seem to follow the Fibonacci sequence, which I love.
 So the first year there were three new colonies, then five, then eight.
 They’re expanding both strongly and naturally, which is exactly what you want.’

-Sandy is the creator of seven of our products: the soaps, bath salts, massage oil, shampoo and conditioner.
+Sandy is the creator of seven of our wellness products: the soaps, bath salts, massage oil, shampoo and conditioner.

 Originally from South Africa, she has a background in marketing but has always had a strong affinity with nature and plants.
 ‘My grandfather was a beekeeper and my mother a botanist, meaning I’ve become an avid gardener; trained through the RHS.’
 Sandy began her product journey by making soaps, wanting to learn the traditional way using natural ingredients like clay (which draws out the skin’s impurities), oils and butters.
 ‘The Louma soap also contains beeswax and propolis; which is like the bees’ antibiotic, being anti-bacterial and healing.